umranhaji/portfolio/README.md

 ### NOTE:
 GitHub seems to have problems rendering LaTeX in Jupyter notebooks.
 I strongly recommend you use https://nbviewer.org to view Jupyter notebooks by copying and pasting the link to the notebook.

-Also, Github has trouble displaying some PDFs, so I you may need to download them.
+Also, Github has trouble displaying some PDFs, so you may need to download them.